Local & Sustainable Programming

 ETHS Local Garden Program

 We pride ourselves on implementing organic farming practices for two of our garden locations, Edible Acre I and Edible Acre II, and becoming Naturally Grown Certified.
 Organic farming prohibits the use of any synthetic fertilizers, herbicides, or pesticides.
-At the EA we keep ourselves accountable of these practices by becoming Naturally Grown Certified.
-We are also proud to provide essential elements of a wildlife habitat including food, water, cover, and places to raise young.
-We have secured our Wildlife Habitat Certification through the National Wildlife Federation.
+ETHS is also proud to provide essential elements of wildlife habitats, including food, water, cover, and places to raise young.
+Our Wildlife Habitat Certification has been received through the National Wildlife Federation.
 Visit the ETHS Gardens web page to learn more about our garden locations.

 Preparation & Maintenance

-Adhering to organic farming practices takes time, effort, and a solid integrated pest management system (IPM).
-Together these variables help to minimize possible contaminants and pests as well as improve the growth of our plants and produce.
-Each season we undergo cover cropping, crop rotations, mulching, inter-planting, and composting to ensure our needs are met.
-Our IPM system is our first approach before using any organic pesticides.
-Our system starts with a clean site, healthy soil, and proper plant placement.
-From there, we use physical barriers such as insect netting to prevent insects from eating the produce.
-Next, we may specifically hand pick larger predatory insects such as beetles may be specifically handpicked, and finally, natural- or plant-based sprays may be used if necessary to target harmful insects.
-That said, we are happy to convey that due to our good cultural practices we have had very low levels of pest problems over the years.
+Adhering to organic farming practices takes time, effort, and a solid integrated pest management (IPM) system.
+Together these variables help to minimize possible contaminants and pests as well as improve the growth of plants and produce.
+Each season cover cropping, crop rotations, mulching, inter-planting, and composting help ensure our needs are met.
+The IPM system is the first approach before using any organic pesticides.
+The system starts with a clean site, healthy soil, and proper plant placement.
+From there, physical barriers such as insect netting are used to prevent insects from eating the produce.
+Next, larger predatory insects such as beetles may be specifically handpicked, and finally, natural- or plant-based sprays may be used if necessary to target harmful insects.
+Good cultural practices have resulted in very low levels of pest problems over the years.

-The Talking Farm plays a major role in management, planning, and working with students in the Edible Acre (EA).
+ETHS plays a major role in management, planning, and working with students in the Edible Acre (EA).
 There are many ways students can get involved in the program, starting with attending weekly after-school gardening sessions to learn more about gardening and sustainability practices.
-We also partner with the ETHS Community Service Club for students wanting to fulfill community service hours by working in the garden.
+We also partner with the ETHS Community Service Club for students who want to fulfill volunteer hours by working in the garden.

-Enrolling in the Horticultural Science course taught at ETHS is another way to get involved that uses the EA as the classroom.
-Students from the ETHS Transition House also come to the garden throughout the week to learn about gardening, job skills, and a chance to be outside and physically active.
+Enrolling in the Urban Agriculture course taught at ETHS is another way to get involved that uses the EA as the classroom.
+Students from the ETHS Transition House also come to the garden throughout the week to learn about gardening, job skills, and a chance to be outside and be physically active.

-We are involved with the Evanston Mayor’s Summer Youth Employment Program.
-We hire ETHS students to work in the garden throughout the summer!
+Through Evanston Mayor’s Summer Youth Employment Program, ETHS students are hired to work in the garden throughout the summer.
 This is a great opportunity to make some money, have fun being outdoors, and learn the importance of growing local organic food.

 What do we do with the harvest?

-All harvest from all garden areas is used and consumed in the student and staff cafeterias during the regular school year and during summer school.
-In addition, romaine from the garden is used to make salads for the City of Evanston Summer Meal Program.
-Any additional harvest is sold to faculty, staff and school board members during a 10 week CSA program.
+All harvest from all garden areas is used and consumed in the student and staff cafeterias at ETHS during the regular school year and during summer school.
+In addition, romaine lettuce from the garden is used to make salads for the City of Evanston Summer Meal Program.
+Any additional harvest is sold to faculty, staff and school board members during a 24-week CSA program.